Lcressot/gym-round_bot/README.md

 ### BUGS
 + Cannot close window when it not interactive.
 It should be closable.
-+ The robot y rotation in free flying mode for debug is not correct (not very important) see function PygletWindow.on_mouse_motion
++ The robot y rotation in free flying mode for debug is not correct (not very important) see function RoundBotWindow.on_mouse_motion

 ## Code documentation
 Please use this documentation format to document the new functions (and change the old which are not conform):